ammoune78/DELL-LATITUDE-E7440-A25/README.md

-This Branch is for DELL Latitude E7440 with A25 biossystem with the following specs:
+This Branch is for DELL Latitude E7440 with A25 bios system with the following specs:

 Intel i5 4300U CPU
 8Gb Ram DDR3 1600